top of page

 braveheart-movie-clip-screenshot-never-t

-Robert Edeson, star of the first "Strongheart" got to play his own father in the latter version known as "Braveheart, and Harrison Ford (the first one, unrelated to the second one) who played in the stage version, became a stock player with the DeMille Studio company from 1925 until 1928..
+Robert Edeson, the original star of Strongheart, returned in the 1925 version to play the father of his former character.
+As for Harrison Ford --the first one, unrelated to the modern-day actor --he became a stock player with the DeMille Studio stock company from 1925 to 1928 after his role in the stage play.

-Oscar Wilde remarked that 'Life imitates Art far more than Art imitates Life.'
-Farnum and Kingston proved him right—when they married in 1924.
+Oscar Wilde once said, "Life imitates Art far more than Art imitates Life."
+Dustin Farnum and Winifred Kingston proved him right.

 Dustin and Winifred.jpg

-Winifred Kingston, top left, leading lady of "The Squaw Man".
-Dustin Farnum, celebrated stage actor who starred in both the stage and screen verisons of "The Squaw Man" is at right, above.
-The comic romantic letter regarding a planned dinner is at bottom, with the text printed in the accompanying article below.
+Winifred Kingston, top left, leading lady of "The Squaw Man."
+Dustin Farnum, celebrated stage actor who starred in both the stage and screen versions of "The Squaw Man" is at right, above.
+The comic romantic letter regarding a planned dinner is at bottom, with the text printed below.

 EATABUS - DRINKABUS - BUSTABUS